webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Terms.md

 - **third normal form**
   - A table is in third normal form if, whenever a non-key column A depends on column B, then B is unique.
 Columns A and B may be simple or composite.
 - **Boyce-Codd normal form**
+  - Boyce-Codd normal form applies to all columns and eliminates redundancy.
-  - A table is in Boyce-Codd normal form if, whenever column A depends on column B, then B is unique.
-Columns A and B may be simple or composite.
+  - In a Boyce-Codd normal form table, if column A depends on column B, then B must be unique.
+  - Boyce-Codd normal form is ideal for **tables with frequent inserts, updates, and deletes**.
+- **Trivial Dependencies**
+  - When the columns of A are a subset of the columns of B, A always depends on B. Ex: FareClass depends on (FlightCode, FareClass).
+These dependencies are called trivial.

 ## 4.12 Applying normal form

 - **Normalization**
-  - Normalization eliminates redundancy by decomposing a table into two or more tables in higher normal form.
+  - Normalization eliminates redundancy by decomposing a table into two or more tables.
+  - **redundancy is eliminated** with normalization, the **last step of logical design**.
 - **depends on**
   - Column A depends on column B when each B value is related to at most one A value.
 A and B may be simple or composite columns.
-- **Boyce-Codd normal form**
-  - In a Boyce-Codd normal form table, if column A depends on column B, then B must be unique.
 - **Denormalization**
-  - Denormalization means intentionally introducing redundancy by merging tables.
+  - Denormalization means **intentionally introducing redundancy** by merging tables, to **eliminate `JOIN` queries**.

 ## 5.1 Storage media